Here are six excuses to get out, get active and engage with your kids.

 Find a good set of stairs somewhere in the community and do a few rounds with the kids.
 Fifteen minutes or so is enough to kill you!

 Take the kids to the local pool, do some swimming and aqua-cise.
 It’s surprisingly a great kilojoule-burner!

 Take the kids to a nearby park and use the equipment to do some exercises while they play.
 Or you could play chases or kick a ball around with them.
 Every time they tag you or score a goal, do 10 reps of an exercise.

 Take the kids to the beach and do beach sprints while they play in the sand.

 Join a walk-a-thon fundraiser and get the kids to participate with you.

 Find a local walking track or lookout to visit and do the walk together.x

 Ten minutes every day is all you need to start on your journey to become fit and healthy.
-Watch Unleash Fit Living's Alisha share her workouts on the At The Table TV show.
+Watch some of Alisha's workouts and exercise along.